victorqribeiro/aimAndShoot/README.md

 **mouse** - Aims and shoots (click).

-### Objetives
+### Objectives

 Kill the bots, don't get killed.
 Also don't touch the borders of the screen, they hurt you.
 But, fell free to push the bots into them.

-### Bars
+### Status Bars

-Above the bots there are two bars.
+Above the bots there are two status bars.
 The red one indicates health, if it's empty you die.
-The green one is the cool down meter, if it's empty you can't shoot.
+The green one is the cool down meter, if it's empty you can't shoot until it regenerates.

 ## About the Experiment